amit78kum/NeMo-Agent-Toolkit/docs/source/reference/function-policies.md

 When a function is called, pre-invoke policies execute in order:

 ```
-Original Input (10)
+Original Args ((10,))
     ↓
-Policy 1: Add 5 → Returns 15
+Policy 1: Add 5 → Returns (15,)
     ↓
-Policy 2: Multiply by 2 → Returns 30
+Policy 2: Multiply by 2 → Returns (30,)
     ↓
 Function receives: 30
 ```

-Each policy receives the output from the previous policy via `context.function_input`.
-The `context.original_input` always contains the original value the user provided.
+Each policy receives the output from the previous policy via `context.function_args`.
+The `context.original_args` always contains the original args the user provided.

 ### Post-Invoke Pipeline